solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 #### Concurrent Merkle trees

-A **Merkle tree** is a binary tree structure represented by a single hash.

-- Each leaf node is a hash of its data.
-- Each branch is a hash of its child leaves.
-- The branches are also hashed together, forming one final root hash.

 Since a Merkle tree is represented as a single hash, any change to a leaf node alters the entire root hash.
 This becomes problematic when multiple transactions